besarthoxhaj/torf/README.md

 ##is.type();

-This method simply checks that the class or primitive value of first argument is what the second argument says.
+This method simply checks the first argument class or primitive value against the second argument.

 ```js
 var is = require('torf');